The See of Things

 I shrugged my shoulders, “I just don’t think he knows much,” I answered.
 “Or much worth knowing.”
 It was a hot night and her attention made it feel that much warmer.

 Nana sniffed loudly, picking my baby brother up and holding him close, “Oh, he knows something, and that’s what he’s fighting.
 In his way.
 Don’t ever discount a fight,” she directed.
 “You don’t know someone’s thoughts.
-Worse, knowing doesn't mean liking or agreeing with what you just became aware to be true… even if you don’t know how.
+Worse, knowing doesn't mean liking or agreeing with what you’ve just became aware to be true… even if you don’t know how.
 More than not, it feels like carrying around someone’s ashes on a windy day.
 You taste them long before the wind puts them back on your lips.”

 I grimaced and she chuckled at the look on my face as she continued, “Not the things you think people should know.
 These things, people fight for too.
 It’s the things that make you curl up inside.
 The scary ones, the indescribable ones.
 The ones that just stick.
 Ones that won’t be laid to rest just anywhere and now they're yours,” she said, shaking her head at this particular thought.
 “For some it comes in knowing their own measure when tasked to do something real hard or worse knowing someone else’s then having to trust it just the same.”